gopisettigopi123/CODSOFT-Ecommersewebsite/README.md

 # songNexusByte-MusicApplication
-Its a application with a songs to play and change current song to next
+Its a application with a songs to play and change current song to next song